Time Is Running Out to Maximize Solar Incentives for Your Business

 What Does This Mean for Your Business?

-The 30% Solar Tax Credit Is on the Chopping Block
+The 30% Commercial Solar Tax Credit Will Go Away

 Looking at battery storage?
 You’re in luck.
 The 30% ITC for Energy Storage Systems (ESS) remains intact through 2033, making now a smart time to plan for solar + storage.

-Batteries help reduce your reliance on the grid during high-demand hours when electricity rates are highest and allow your business to cut energy costs.
+Batteries can help reduce your reliance on the grid during high-demand hours when energy rates are highest for Time of Use rate structures to allow your business to cut energy costs.
+Batteries can also reduce monthly utility bills by dumping their electrons into your facility during high power events during the day.
+The battery is then recharged during lower power usage hours, effectively reducing demand charges that the utilities add to your bill.
 This is called Peak Demand Shaving.
-By combining on-site solar generation with battery storage, your businesses can strategically use stored energy and solar power to avoid drawing expensive electricity from the grid, while also lowering its carbon footprint.
-Batteries also improve your energy security by keeping your business running when the grid goes down.
+Demand charges (based on instantaneous kilowatts of power) can be as expensive on some customer bills as the energy charges (based on kilowatt hours of energy), By combining on-site solar generation with battery storage, your business can strategically use solar power and stored energy to avoid drawing expensive electricity from the grid while also lowering its carbon footprint.
+Batteries improve energy stability and security by potentially keeping your business running when the grid goes down, if that is a design consideration.

 Don’t Miss the Window of Opportunity

-The OBBBA is still making its way through the legislative process, and changes may occur.
+More changes may occur to the big beautiful bill during the legislative process, as the House works to pass the bill.
 But one thing is clear: Waiting puts your full incentive at risk.

 Our team can help you: